Rotator Cuff Repair Surgery and

-Regardless, of what type of surgery you've had (or even if you don't need surgery) your home therapy routine can be improved by controlling initial and on-going pain/swelling, and increasing blood flow to heal your tendon so that you can achieve long-term, positive results.
-This can easily be done by incorporating an Shoulder Freezie Wrap® and Inferno Wrap® into your rehabilitation routine.
-Regular treatment with an Shoulder Freezie Wrap® and Inferno Wrap® will decrease your time spent in recovery.
+No matter what type of surgery you've had (or even if you don't need surgery) your home therapy routine can be improved by controlling initial and on-going pain/swelling, and increasing blood flow to heal your tendon so that you can achieve long-term, positive results.
+This can easily be done by incorporating the use of a Cold Compress or Ice Pack and a Shoulder T•Shellz Wrap® into your rehabilitation routine.
+Regular treatment with these protocols will decrease your time spent in recovery.

 Rehabilitation after surgery on your rotator cuff tendon will first focus on protecting your shoulder.
-Starting simple movements to gain motion, preventing scar tissue formation which might limit your range of motion and from further damage to the tissue.
+Start doing simple movements to gain motion, preventing scar tissue formation which might limit your range of motion and from further damage to the tissue.

-Right after surgery avoid reaching behind your back with your shoulder/arm just been operated on.
+Right after surgery avoid reaching behind your back with the shoulder/arm that was just operated on.

 Do not lift any object even if you are just bending your elbow.
-Try not and move your arm away from your body for four to six weeks following surgery.
-Including when using a keyboard and mouse or dressing.
-Showering under your arm pit by bending forward to let the involved arm hang freely and reaching under with the opposite arm.
+Try not and move your arm away from your body for four to six weeks following surgery - this includes using a keyboard / mouse and dressing.
+When in the shower, clean under the affected arm pit by bending forward to let the involved arm hang freely and reaching under with the opposite arm.